Positive paths in diffeomorphism groups of manifolds with a contact distribution: Introduction

 \subsection{Positivity for contactomorphisms and diffeomorphisms}

 In \cite{Eliashberg00} the authors introduce the notion of a positive path of contactomorphisms (see also \cite{Bhupal01}) as follows.
 Any smooth path $(\phi_t)_{t\in I}$ in $\cont(M,\xi)$ defines a time-dependent contact vector field $(X_t^{\phi})_{t\in I}$ on $M$.
-The path is called \textbf{positive (non-negative)} if $\alpha \left(X_t^{\phi}\right)>0$ ($\geq 0$) for all $t$, where $\alpha$ is any contact form defining the chosen coorientation of $\xi$.
-As observed in \cite{Eliashberg00} for the case of $\widetilde{\cont(M,\xi)}$ and \cite{Chernov102, Chernov16, Casals16} for $\cont(M,\xi)$, the notion of positivity can be used to define a bi-invariant relation on $\cont(M,\xi)$ (and its universal cover $\widetilde{\cont(M,\xi)}$).
-This relation turns out to be a partial order if and only if there are no positive (contractible) loops of contactomorphisms \cite{Eliashberg00}.
+A path is called \textbf{positive (non-negative)} if $\alpha \left(X_t^{\phi}\right)>0$ ($\geq 0$) for all $t$, where $\alpha$ is any contact form defining the chosen coorientation of $\xi$.
+The notion of positivity can be used to define a bi-invariant relation on $\cont(M,\xi)$ (and its universal cover $\widetilde{\cont(M,\xi)}$), see e.g. \cite{Eliashberg00}.
+For closed contact manifolds this relation turns out to be a partial order if and only if there are no positive (contractible) loops of contactomorphisms \cite{Eliashberg00}.